 Project 3.
-Chemical biology of fatty acids and lipids
+Chemical biology and Drug Discovery of lipids

 Full Solid-Phase Synthesis of Polyunsaturated Fatty Acids